 Appeal Process to the Dean of the College of Medicine

 If the student appeals to the Dean, the Dean will request that the Associate or Assistant Dean for Student Affairs provide her with all the records related to the student from the admission process for medical school through current medical education status.
 The Dean reviews all records thoroughly, and may ask to meet with individuals with whom the student has worked during the course of study.
 For instance, if the student received services from the CAE, the Dean may meet with the Director of CAE and/or the individuals from CAE who worked with the student.
 If the student has voluntarily signed a release for the Dean to talk to CAPS, she may meet individuals from CAPS who were involved with the student.
 The Dean will meet with the Associate and/or Assistant Dean for Student Affairs and the Associate Dean for Student Progress to discuss the situation and the processes which took place that led to the student’s recommendation for dismissal.
 After the aforementioned processes, the Dean then meets with the student.
 Based on all information gathered, a thorough review of the information and various meetings, including the final meeting with the student, the Dean renders a decision.
 The Dean advises the student in writing of the decision and copies the Associate Dean for Student Progress and the Associate Dean for Student Affairs.
 The decision of the Dean is final.

 - A student who fails a theme or themes must remediate (if eligible) before the beginning of the next semester.

-- If the student successfully remediates, then he/she must meet with the Associate Dean for Student Affairs or designee and is required to develop an academic enhancement plan.
+- If the student successfully remediates, then he/she must meet with the Associate or Assistant Dean for Student Affairs and is required to develop an academic enhancement plan.